Puriney/LV_METRIC/README.md

 ## Set seed

-1. The built-in function `ginput(1)` of Matlab enables users to select seed point by GUI;
+1. The built-in function `ginput(1)` of Matlab enables users select seed point by GUI;
-2. The built-in function `imfindcircles` of Matlab performs circular Hough transform so that I can find circle-like ventricles, with hypothesis that LV in captured image is in circle-like shape.
-If none circles are found by Hough transform, my codes will force users to turn to the first method described as above.
+2. The built-in function `imfindcircles` of Matlab performs circular Hough transform so that circle-like ventricles can be found given the hypothesis that LV in captured image is in circle-like shape.
+If none circles are found by Hough transform, codes will force users to turn to the first method described as above.

 Note: only one seed is allowed to select.
 More than one seeds are not making sense in human anatomy.